cvc5/ethos/user_manual.md

 - `-t <tag>`: enables the given trace tag (for debugging).
 - `-v`: verbose mode, enable all standard trace messages.

-The following options impact how reference files are parsed:
+The following options impact how proof files and reference files are parsed only (for details on classifications of files, see [full-syntax](#full-syntax).
+They do not impact how signature files (*.eo) are parsed:
 - `--binder-fresh`: binders generate fresh variables.
 - `--normalize-num`: treat numeral literals as syntax sugar for (integral) rational literals.
 - `--no-normalize-dec`: do not treat decimal literals as syntax sugar for rational literals.
 - `--no-normalize-hex`: do not treat hexadecimal literals as syntax sugar for binary literals.
-- `--no-parse-let`: do not treat `let` as a builtin symbol for specifying terms having shared subterms.
+- `--no-parse-let`: do not treat `let` as a builtin symbol for specifying a macro.

-## Full syntax for Eunoia commands
+## <a name="full-syntax"></a> Full syntax for Eunoia commands

-Valid inputs to the Ethos are `<eo-command>*`, where:
+Below defines the syntax accepted by the Ethos parser.

+We distinguish three kinds of file inputs:
+- *Proof files* are files that are given via command line option that do *not* have extension `*.eo`.
+Their expected syntax is `<eo-command>*`.
+- *Reference files* are files included via the `reference` command.
+Their expected syntax is `<smtlib2-command>*`.
+- *Signature files* are files that given via command line option that do have extension `*.eo`, or those that are included via the command `include`.

+As mentioned, the first two kinds of file inputs take into account options concerning the normalization of terms (e.g. `--normalize-num`), while signature files do not.

 ```
 ;;;